hamlet-io/docs/blog/2021-02-10-static-sites-with-github-authentication-made-easy.md

 :::

 ## Configuring Modules: cfcognito

+The _cfcognito_ module enables OIDC compliant authentication at the CloudFront layer.
+This will allow us to use Cognito to provide course - in or out - level access to all content behind the CloudFront distribution.

-Moving on to the _cfcognito_ module now, lets add its configuration into our Solution.
+Add its configuration into our Solution:

 ```json
 {